-The 2012 annual meeting of stockholders of CompX International Inc. will be held on Wednesday, May 30, 2012, at 10:00 a.m., local time, at our corporate offices at Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas, for the following purposes:
+The 2013 annual meeting of stockholders of CompX International Inc. will be held on Wednesday, May 29, 2013, at 10:00 a.m., local time, at our corporate offices at Three Lincoln Centre, 5430 LBJ Freeway, Suite 1700, Dallas, Texas, for the following purposes:

-- 1. to elect the seven director nominees named in the proxy statement to serve until the 2013 annual meeting of stockholders; - 2. to approve the 2012 Director Stock Plan; - 3. to approve on an advisory basis our named executive officer compensation; and - 4. to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. to elect the six director nominees named in the proxy statement to serve until the 2014 annual meeting of stockholders; - 2. to approve on an advisory basis our named executive officer compensation; and - 3. to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-The close of business on April 2, 2012 has been set as the record date for the meeting.
+The close of business on April 1, 2013 has been set as the record date for the meeting.
 Only holders of our class A or B common stock at the close of business on the record date are entitled to notice of and to vote at the meeting.
 A complete list of stockholders entitled to vote at the meeting will be available for examination during normal business hours by any of our stockholders, for purposes related to the meeting, for a period of ten days prior to the meeting at our corporate offices.